s-oram/malkovich-wiki/README.md

 * Notes remain available when your internet connection fails.

 ![Malkovich Screenshot](/readme/screenshot.png?raw=true)
-*Malkovich with a page open for reading and editing side by side.*
+*Malkovich's reading and editing views, shown on the left and right.*

 ## Motivation